Introduction to the Digital Learning Center Exam Commons

 - Students may start the check-in process up to 15 minutes before their scheduled start time.
 Students will only be allowed to check-in up to 15 minutes after their scheduled start time.

-- In the event than an instructor cannot be reached, Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.
+- Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.

 - Requests to have an entire class test at one sitting are not allowed.
 Only one attempt per student per day is allowed during the regular academic semesters.
 In the summer, we can accommodate two attempts per day.

 Requesting Usage – All instructors planning to make use of the Digital Learning Center Exam Commons are required to submit an Exam Request for approval at least two weeks prior to the start of testing.
 Instructors will be able to start submitting exam requests for the upcoming term 45 days prior to the start of term date.
 Exam requests will be for "full days" of testing only; we cannot accommodate partial-day testing reservations.
 The form will request the desired test dates and indicate all contact information and testing needs.
 This documentation will allow us to plan for needed increases in resources and student staffing.

 The calendar portion of this form uses a percentage threshold of available testing space to indicate how busy the DLC will be on a given day.
 Days which appear as green are predicted to be less than 50% full, days which appear yellow are predicted to be between 50% and 75% full, and days which appear red are predicted to be more than 75% full.
 If the Exam Commons is predicted to be full to capacity on a certain day, that day will appear as "grayed out" on the calendar.
 Although it may be necessary for minor changes to be made to a request, ultimately the request will likely be approved if space is available.